Top 10 Texas MVA Settlements in 2021

 Don’t be deceived!
 They know that if they can convince you that they’re really here to help, you’re more likely to let your guard down and start sharing information that hurts your claim.
 Suddenly, later on, they say they’re going to pay you less (or nothing at all) because you told them this, that, and the other thing.
 Don’t be their next victim!

-Well, they’re trying to get you caught up in the excitement of getting paid fast so you overlook how much you should really get paid.
-Like we said earlier, in rare cases you should take the insurance company’s offer (such as when they admit fault or when you don’t have significant injuries).
+They’re trying to get you caught up in the excitement of getting paid fast so you don’t investigate how much you should really get paid.

 However, nothing in Texas law obligates you to take their offer or to respond quickly to it.
-You have two full years from the date of your accident to file your lawsuit.
-And that’s all the law says.
-So, even if you’re pretty sure you have an offer you like, it may be worth your time to run the offer and its paperwork by a lawyer.
+You have two full years from the date of your accident to file a lawsuit if necessary.
+So, even if you’re pretty sure you have an offer you like, it’s worth your time to run the offer and associated paperwork by a lawyer.

-The worst that happens is that you learn you have a good offer and to accept it as-is.
-Conversely, you may find out you could actually get much more than the insurer offers.
+The worst thing that happens is that you learn you have a good offer and should accept it.
+Conversely, you may find out you should actually receive much more than what the insurance company is offering.

 How Does the Insurance Claims Process Work?